meysamhadeli/codai/README.md

 codai **retrieves the just necessary context**, which is then sent with the user’s query to the code-suggestion AI model.
 This approach **reduces token usage** and provides accurate, helpful responses, making it the recommended method.

-## 🧩 Summarize Full Context of Code
+## 🌳 Summarize Full Context of Code with Tree-sitter
 Another approach involves creating a **summary of the full context of project** with **Tree-sitter** and in this approach we just send the **signature body of our code** without **full implementation of code block** to the AI.
 When a **user requests a specific part of code**, the system can **retrieve the full context for just that section**.
 This approach also **saves tokens** because it just **sends only completed parts**, but it usually uses **slightly more tokens than the RAG method**.
 In **RAG**, only the **related context send to the AI** for **saving even more tokens**.